Sigmmma/c20/src/content/blam/tags/model_collision_geometry/readme.md

 ---
 title: model_collision_geometry
 template: tag
+img: collisions.png
+imgCaption: "Collision geometry for many of Halo's vehicles, scenery, and bipeds"
 ---

 Model collision geometry tags contain collision data for an [object][].
 This is in contrast to [model/gbxmodel][gbxmodel] tags, which contain the renderable data.
 Collision meshes tend to be less detailed than render meshes.